hackerlank/irccli/README.md

 ## About

-Irccli is a simple irc client written from scratch in C.
+Irccli is a simple command line irc client written from scratch in C.

 ## Compiling
 > _Note: Must have [pcre](http://www.pcre.org/) installed to compile correctly_